 4A-FE (1988-2001) - the most known engine of the series, mass, deservedly beloved, without significant structural defects, easy to maintenance; small drawbacks - a tendency to increased wear of camshaft beds, non-floating piston pins.

 5A-FE (1988-2005) - the basic motor, produced not only in Japan, but at Chinese factories for Southeast Asian market and joint models.

-7A-FE - later larger modification
+7A-FE (1994-2002) - later modification with increased displacement.

-"Outstanding" high-torque at low rpm of 7A-FE LeanBurn - one of the common misconceptions.
-All -FE engines of A series have "two-humped" torque curve - with the first peak in 2500-3000 and second in 4500-4800 rpm.
-The height of these peaks is almost the same (difference fit almost 5 Nm), but STD engine have second peak slightly higher, while LB - first peak.
+Especial high-torque at low rpm of 7A-FE LeanBurn - one of the common misconceptions.
+All -FE engines of A series have "two-humped" torque curve - with the first peak at 2500-3000 and the second at 4500-4800 rpm.
+The height of these peaks is almost the same (difference below 5 Nm), but STD engine have second peak slightly higher, while LB - first peak.
 But absolute torque maximum of STD is more (157 vs. 155 Nm).
-Now compare with 3S-FE.
-Maximum torque of 7A-FE LB and 3S-FE type'96 is 155/2800 and 186/4400 Nm, respectively.
-But if take the whole characteristic, the 3S-FE at 2800 rpm have torque 168-170 Nm and 155 Nm - near 1700-1900 rpm.
+Compare with 3S-FE - maximum torque of 7A-FE LB and 3S-FE type'96 is 155/2800 and 186/4400 Nm respectively, 3S-FE at 2800 rpm have torque 168-170 Nm and 155 Nm - already at 1700-1900 rpm.

 * Abbreviations and symbols:

 N - maximum power [hp / rpm]